danvk/danvk.github.io/_posts/2025-04-22-boggle-solved.md

 ### What did we learn about the problem?

 - **Hill Climbing Works**.
-If you search deeply enough, the globally optimal Boggle board *can* be found via hill climbing and simulated annealing.
-This doesn’t come as a huge surprise: the space of Boggle boards is “smooth” in that similar boards tend to have similar scores.
-But now we know for sure!
+If you search deeply enough, the globally optimal Boggle board _can_ be found via hill climbing and simulated annealing.
+This doesn’t come as a huge surprise: the space of Boggle boards is “smooth” in that making small changes to one high-scoring board tends to give you another high-scoring board.
+But this is hand-wavy, and now we know for sure!
 - **This is NP-Hard.** Finding the highest-scoring board in a board class is [likely an NP-Hard problem](https://stackoverflow.com/a/79413715/388951).
 Fortunately, N is small (4x4=16) and the tailor-made code is able to solve this [orders of magnitude faster](https://stackoverflow.com/questions/79422270/why-is-my-z3-and-or-tools-formulation-of-a-problem-slower-than-brute-force-in-py) than general ILP solvers.

 ### Questions and Answers